S-Spence/Rescue_Animal_Capstone_Project/README.md

 - Added a table to sort all animals

+Enhancement Three (2/5/2022):
+- Added endpoint testing using jest-mongodb and Mongo Memory Server
+- Improved styling for buttons on cards
+- Added input validation to forms

 Run ```npm install``` and ```npm start``` in both the backend and frontend folders.

 Note: Make sure to start the backend server first.

+There are some automated tests for the database in the backend folder.
+To run these tests, cd into the backend folder and run ```npm test```